luiz-lvj/celo-bwc2/README.md

 If some news is appended to some centralized database, such as Google Cloud, we are faced with severable problems:

-- A centralized database may be hacked: politically fueled groups may hack the serves of the company and alter the content stored, leading to insecurity when regarding quality of information, mining credibility of news portals or even validating misinformation as the truth.
+- A centralized database may be hacked: politically fueled groups may hack the serves of the company and alter the content stored, leading to insecurity when regarding the quality of information, mining the credibility of news portals or even validating misinformation as the truth.
 - Centralized information may be censored by the very owners of it.
 Numerous scandals have already reported the algorithmic biases of digital marketing led by platforms like Google and Facebook, so we have no guarantee that the same will not happen with the news appended to their databases.
 - If the information is centralized, is hackable - therefore, it may change.
 Henceforth, truth becomes relative.

-Blockchain is the evolution of security, ownership and transparency, being the perfect neutral groungg for different sources to input news, as well as for users to fact-check and consume qualified information.
+Blockchain is the evolution of security, ownership, and transparency, being the perfect neutral grouund for different sources to input news, as well as for users to fact-check and consume qualified information.

 ## Our Deploy